 Opening Hours: Daily 8am-9pm

-It’s also a great place for lunch.
+It’s a great place for breakfast and lunch, too.
 They make decadent sandwiches and light salads as well as serving a nice selection of freshly-baked cakes and pastries.

 Opening Hours: Monday to Friday 7am-10pm, weekends 9am-10pm